Reki43/acit2420_shell_script_assignment/README.md

 ### Objective
-Running this script simplifies a new system setup by automating package installation and configuration file management.
+Simplifies a new system setup by automating package installation and configuration file management.

 > [!IMPORTANT]
 > This script only works for an Arch Linux distribution